Skip to main content

 Provide tax file numbers

-Use a compliant online system
+Use a SuperStream-compliant system

 We offer employers a simple online payment solution called QuickSuper.
 It’s fully compliant, accepts the standard SuperStream Alternative File Format (SAFF), and is available to Hostplus employers for free.